Granby, Quebec: History

+In 1792, the Eastern Townships were officially opened for colonization by Loyalists.
+Subsequently, on January 29, 1803, Colonel Henry Caldwell and his 97 associates were granted the Township of Granby by the Executive Council of Quebec.
+The township’s first settler, John Horner, arrived in 1813 and established a sawmill adjacent to the Yamaska River.
+By 1825, Horner, in partnership with Richard Frost, expanded his enterprise to include a general store.
+That same year, Frost was responsible for drafting the township’s official plans.

-Granby became an incorporated municipality in 1816, and a town in 1971.
+Granby received official incorporation as a municipality in the year of 1816, marking its status as a town in 1971.

 Field areas have been exploited for agricultural use and the North Yamaska river's flow has been used for its hydraulic energy since the construction of a first dam in 1815 by large industrial companies; the use of dams along the stream has provoked the formation of a large shallow swamp, called Lac Boivin, often cited as one of Granby's landmarks.

 In May 2006, the citizens of Granby and Granby Township held a referendum on a possible merger.
 A majority of citizens of the two municipalities approved the merger, which took effect on January 1, 2007.

 Geography

 Granby is a flat region located approximately halfway between Montreal and Sherbrooke along Autoroute 10; historically a land covered by forests and prairies, it has transformed into an urbanized core surrounded by fields and suburban neighborhoods.
 The North Yamaska river, which crosses lake Boivin (this lake took shape after the construction of a series of dams and later changed into a large swamp praised for its biodiversity.
 It connects to nearby villages by a network of roads and has two access points from the highway at exit 68 (through Saint-Alphonse-de-Granby) and 74 (via Bromont).